Three Dreams Denied

 "Three Dreams Denied" is the seventh episode of the thirty-second season of the American animated television series The Simpsons, and the 691st episode overall.
 It aired in the United States on Fox on November 22, 2020.
 The episode was directed by Steven Dean Moore and written by Danielle Weisberg.

 Ben Platt guest-stars in the episode as Blake, while Paul Rudd appears as himself.
-In the episode, Comic Book Guy goes to Comicalooza, Bart becomes a voice-over actor, and Lisa gets a new rival at school.
+In the episode, Comic Book Guy goes to Comicalooza, finding himself dumbstruck as he loses his chance at Marvel, Bart becomes a voice-over actor, and Lisa gets a new rival at school.
 It also received generally positive reviews, and was watched live in the United States by 4.41 million viewers.

 Plot

 After Agnes Skinner sells her son's Radioactive Man doll to him for cheap, Comic Book Guy sells it online, which allows him to go on his dream trip to Comicalooza.
 On the plane, Comic Book Guy tries to come up with the perfect question to ask at a panel, in hopes of being given a job at Marvel Studios.
 Outside of Comicalooza he manages to come up with a question, but when his turn comes, he forgets it.
 He returns to Springfield despondent, but cheers himself up again by abusing Ralph Wiggum.

 Meanwhile, Lisa meets a new boy in school named Blake, who she is happy to learn also plays the saxophone.
 However, Blake tricks Lisa into losing her chair at school.
 However, Lisa realizes that she can play her saxophone outside of school and decides to play at the mall, where she finds out that other people really appreciate her music.

 Bart meets a voice-over actor who gets him a job at an animated TV show.
 Bart invites Nelson Muntz and his friends over to watch his show.
 Upon watching it, Bart finds out he voices a princess, which causes the others to make fun of him.
 Later, Bart's character ends up actually being a ruthless killer, which impresses everyone.

 In a mid-credits scene, Comic Book Guy can be seen sitting on a bench outside Comicalooza, writing questions.
 He asks why the first thing people think when they see Superman is a bird, and proposes a Superhero called "SuperSpiderBat," a combination of Superman, Spider-Man, and Batman.
 In the background, many pop culture characters (or people cosplaying as them) can be seen, including Robin, a Minecraft guy, Matt Groening, Morbo from Futurama, Deadpool, Poison Ivy, and Ahsoka Tano perched atop Anakin Skywalker.